I Loved You Wednesday

 I Loved You Wednesday is a 1933 American pre-Code comedy drama film directed by Henry King and William Cameron Menzies and written by Philip Klein and Horace Jackson, adapted from the 1932 play of the same title by Molly Ricardel and William DuBois.
 The film stars Warner Baxter, Elissa Landi, Victor Jory, Miriam Jordan, Laura Hope Crews, and June Lang.
 The film was released on June 16, 1933, by Fox Film Corporation.

-Synopsis
+Plot

 Vicki Meredith, a ballet student in Paris, meets and falls for fellow American and aspiring architect Randall Williams.
 Some time into their relationship she discovers he already has a wife back home.
 Angered by this she abandons Paris and heads for South America where she meets engineer Philip Fletcher, and falls in love before he then leaves to work on the Boulder Dam.
 In America she encounters Philip again as well as Randall and his wife.